rapid7/insightconnect-workflows/workflows/Suspend_User_in_Azure_AD_from_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **first Slack step will need the channel name updated to suit your Slack environment!** Edit the input with the preset text of `change_me` in first Slack step in the workflow.
+Once the workflow has been imported, **the first Slack step will need the channel name updated to suit your Slack environment!** Edit the input with the preset text of `change_me` in first Slack step in the workflow.

 After configuring the Slack step, activate the workflow in order to trigger it.